xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 let $byline := xf:extract(
     xf:select((
-        '*[contains(@class,"byline")][1]',
+        '*[contains(@class, "byline")][1]',
         xf:text(),
         xf:wrap(<byline/>))))

 let $summary := xf:extract(
     xf:select((
-        '*[contains(@class,"summary")][1]',
+        '*[contains(@class, "summary")][1]',
         xf:text(),
         xf:wrap(<summary/>))))
 ~~~

 Besides improving the XPath for selecting the headlines the more
-interesting part is the use of the `xf:text` and `xf:wrap` functions.
+interesting part here is the use of the `xf:text` and `xf:wrap` functions.
 There's also an `xf:unwrap` function which removes the outer element.

-Each selector is a small node transformation pipeline.
-Each node found
+Together these selector steps form a small node transformation pipeline.
-by the first step in the pipeline is fed into the next until at the end
+Each node found by the first step in the pipeline is fed into the next
-nodes come out, ... or not.
+until at the end nodes come out, ... or not.

 The selector first looks for nodes satisfying the XPath expression, then
 each of them is transformed into a text node and in the last step this
 text node is wrapped in a new element.
 The result will be much more
-appealing to our inner markup-geek than a bunch of HTML tags.
+appealing to a markup-geek like me.
+Much more so than a bunch of HTML
+tags.

 Removing incomplete stories is now a no-brainer.
 The following
 FLOWR-expression takes care of that.